Gautami

-Gautami Tadimalla (born 2 July 1968) is an Indian actress, social worker, politician and Deputy Propaganda Secretary of All India Anna Dravida Munnetra Kazhagam.
+Gautami Tadimalla (born 2 July 1968), known mononymously as Gautami, is an Indian actress, costume designer, social worker, politician and former deputy Propaganda Secretary of All India Anna Dravida Munnetra Kazhagam.
 She has worked mainly in Tamil and Telugu cinema, in addition to Malayalam, Hindi, and Kannada films.
-She was one of the leading South Indian actresses from 1987 to 1998.
-She is also a television actress, television host, the founder of Life Again Foundation and a costume designer in films.
+Widely regarded as one of the successful South Indian actresses through the late 1980s and 1990s, she is known for her strong screen performances in mainstream films.
+She has received numerous accolades, including a Nandi Award, a Filmfare Award and three Tamil Nadu State Film Awards for her acting as well as costume designing.